-In addition to guidelines prohibiting vandalism, theft, plagiarism, harassment, and any form of violence, and physical or emotional abuse, the Student Handbook, the Student Code of Conduct, and Housing Contract outline other expectations such as visitation hours and the campus alcohol policy.
+In addition to guidelines prohibiting vandalism, theft, plagiarism, harassment, and any form of violence, and physical or emotional abuse, the Student Handbook, the Student Code of Conduct, and Housing Contract outline other expectations such as visitation hours and the campus alcohol and drug policy.
 Students are expected to be familiar with these documents and their contents.

 When a violation of these guidelines occurs, judicial action may be taken by the Campus Hearing Board or a student life staff member.
-A committee of faculty and students serves as the Campus Hearing Board.
+A committee of students, faculty, and staff serve as the Campus Hearing Board.